 Activities and Approaches

-- Livestock Production for Improved Nutrition will also train 219 BRAC village health workers to communicate (i) the health benefits of livestock products, (ii) the preparation techniques for safe and nutritious milk and meat-based foods, and (iii) the benefits of investing income from livestock into household nutrition.
+- Disseminate behavior change messages through a variety of channels to communicate: (1) the health benefits of livestock products, (2) the preparation techniques for safe and nutritious milk- and meat-based foods, and (3) the benefits of investing income from livestock into household nutrition.